Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Jailbreak Attack Methods and Techniques

-To provide a structured overview of jailbreak attack, we present a taxonomy in \textbf{Figure \ref{fig:taxonomy}}.
-The taxonomy categorizes attacks into Prompt-Based, Model-Based, Multimodal, and Multilingual Jailbreaking, detailing specific strategies such as adversarial prompting, backdoor injections, and cross-modal exploits.
-By organizing these attack vectors, the figure highlights diverse approaches that adversaries use to compromise LLM safety mechanisms.
-This framework elucidates the complexity and breadth of current vulnerabilities and serves as a foundation for discussing defense strategies in subsequent sections.
+To provide a structured overview of jailbreak attacks, we present a taxonomy in \textbf{Figure \ref{fig:taxonomy}}.
+Following the generation-mechanism-based framework of JailbreakRadar \cite{Chu2025JailbreakRadar}, the taxonomy categorizes attacks into six families: Human-Crafted Semantic, Optimization-Based, Model-Exploiting, Cross-Modal and Cross-Lingual, Autonomous Agent-Driven, and Reasoning-Exploiting attacks.
+This updated taxonomy captures both established techniques and the 2025--2026 paradigm shifts toward autonomous and reasoning-aware attack strategies, serving as a foundation for discussing defense mechanisms in subsequent sections.